JonathanAlbertCross/TechEducators-reading-notes/201/06_JavaScript objects.md

 In this example, `fullName` is a method of the `person` object.
 It's defined as a function within the object and uses the `this` keyword to access properties of the object itself.
 When you call `person.fullName()`, it returns the full name of the person by combining the `firstName` and `lastName` properties.

 Methods can also take parameters, just like regular functions, and they can modify the object's properties or perform various other actions depending on their purpose.
 They are an essential part of working with JavaScript objects and allow you to create reusable and encapsulated behavior for your data structures.

+# Why is DOM important?

+The Document Object Model (DOM) is a programming interface for web documents.
+It represents the structure of a web page, allowing programs (usually written in JavaScript) to interact with and manipulate the content and structure of the page.
+The main points and advantages of using the DOM include:

+1. **Dynamic Web Pages**: The DOM enables the creation of dynamic web pages.
+You can use JavaScript to modify the DOM in real-time, allowing you to create interactive web applications where elements can be added, removed, or modified without requiring a full page reload.

+2. **Interactivity**: With the DOM, you can respond to user actions like clicks, keypresses, and mouse movements.
+This interactivity is crucial for building engaging user interfaces and web applications.

+3. **Content Manipulation**: You can read and manipulate the content and structure of web pages.
+For example, you can change the text of an HTML element, add or remove elements, or modify attributes.

+4. **Accessibility**: The DOM makes it possible to enhance web page accessibility.
+Developers can programmatically set attributes like alt text for images, aria roles, and other properties that assistive technologies rely on to make web content accessible to individuals with disabilities.

+5. **Cross-Browser Compatibility**: The DOM provides a consistent way to interact with web pages across different web browsers.
+This helps ensure that your web applications work correctly on various platforms and browsers.

+6. **Data Retrieval**: You can retrieve data from web pages, such as form inputs, user-generated content, or data from web services, and use it in your JavaScript applications.

+7. **Event Handling**: The DOM allows you to set up event listeners to respond to events like clicks, mouse movements, and keyboard inputs.
+This is essential for building responsive and interactive web applications.

+8. **Animations and Effects**: You can use the DOM to create animations and visual effects on web pages, enhancing the user experience.

+9. **AJAX**: The DOM is often used in conjunction with AJAX (Asynchronous JavaScript and XML) to fetch and update data from a web server without requiring a full page reload.

+10. **Web Development**: For web developers, the DOM is a fundamental tool.
+It allows them to create dynamic and interactive web applications, making it a cornerstone of modern web development.

+In summary, the DOM is essential for creating interactive and dynamic web pages.
+It provides a structured way to access and manipulate web content, making it a crucial part of web development.